 Explore the WNC (Western North Carolina) Cheese Trail and spend an afternoon soaking in the mountain beauty and sampling some of the best handmade cheese being made in the South.
 Connect directly with cheesemakers, seeing where your favorite cheeses are crafted, and buy straight from the producers.
-These award winning cheesemakers range from new operations to pioneers in the artisan cheese movement, using both goat milk and cow milk.
-Their popular Carolina Mountain Cheese Fest is held each April.
+These award-winning cheesemakers range from new operations to pioneers in the artisan cheese movement, using both goat milk and cow milk.
+Their popular Carolina Mountain Cheese Fest is held in September.

 Cheesemaking and dairy farming are very time intensive and all-consuming businesses.
 Not all farms are open for visitation, and most are open very limited hours or by appointment only.
 They love visitors, but farms are small so the owners are very hands-on.
 There are several near Asheville (Fairview and Black Mountain area), so you could create your own cheese tour.

 Round Mountain Creamery (photo at top): Their 28-acre farm south of Black Mountain (25 miles from Asheville) is home to 150 goats and 12 delicious farmstead soft and seasonal aged goat cheeses.
 Tour the milking and production areas and meet the friendly Alpine and LaMancha goats.
 They welcome visitors year-round.
 Store open Friday & Saturday, 12-4 PM.
 Call 828-669-0718 for an appointment for a guided tour on Wednesday-Saturday.
 See our Round Mountain Creamery Guide.

 Looking Glass Creamery: This artisanal producer makes exceptional, handmade cheese and "Carmoolita" caramel.
 Visit to sample their creations, enjoy a glass of wine, and buy goods from other local food makers.
 They are the easiest cheesemaker to visit, since it's an easy drive from downtown Asheville and open Thursday-Sunday 11 AM-5 PM.
 Their cheese has been picked up by Williams Sonoma and has won many awards.
 Try samples in their Cheese Shop.
 See our Looking Glass Creamery guide for more info.